Frequently Asked Questions

 If you already have a passport, check the expiration date.
 Your passport needs to be valid for at least 6 months after your program ends.

 When applying for a passport for the first time you have to submit your application in person.
 The State Department has everything you need to know about U.S. passports (how to apply, how to get a rushed passport, how to renew your passport).

 After you have checked out the information in the Entry/Exit Requirements section, you should then determine which consulate you should use to apply for your student visa.
 In most cases you will apply to the regional consulate for your host country that has jurisdiction over your home state.
-For instance, if you are studying in France and your home state is Colorado, you will use the Consulate of France in Los Angeles.
+For instance, if you are studying in Spain and your home state is Colorado, you will use the Consulate of Spain in Los Angeles.
 If you aren't sure which consulate you should use, you can start by contacting the Embassy for your country here in the United States to ask which consulate you should use.